l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 I told you that we, "the Japanese majority," are the strongest player.
 It means **you** are the boss.
-It's true as long as we are a democratic country.
-And luckily, we are.
+But a boss who never speaks is a boss who gets ignored.
+Your money is continue to be wasted until you raise your voice.

+They fear our voice. so, **don't be silent.** That's what they want.

 If the majority of potential voters support ending the halmful aid, the government has to change the current policy to stay in power.
 You don't have to wait till the next election.
 **We can start today, right now.**

 To make the majority support this idea, we have to deliver this idea to them.
-Japan is an old country.
+Japan is an aging giant.
 Not everyone has access internet, SNS, or YouTube.
-We need mass media on our side.
+To win, we need mass media on our side.
 Nationwide TVs and nationwide newspapers are necessary to secure the majority.
+But, they will not report on this "Taboo" truth unless they feel safe.

 ## The Strategy: Setting the comfortable ground for the mass media

 Japanese newspapers have a unique system that makes them loosely collective.
 The system is called the Kisha Club.
-If one media moves too fast, it will be punished by others.
+A media moves too fast will be punished.
+Like who says different things from others get punished. "出る杭は打たれる"
-We need to build a condition that one media feels confident that the other media will follow the move.
+We need to build a condition that a media feels confident that the other media will follow the move.

 **This is where YOU come in.**

-To make them feel safe.
-We can build a public consensus that the majority of the Japanese will support the idea.
-This can be done in two ways.
-1. Spread this idea by retweet or any means.
-2. Influential figures support this idea.

-"Spread this idea" works because this is essentially pre-voting.
-Who spread the idea is who likes the idea.
-He will vote for the party that aligns with the idea in the next election.
-Every Retweet, every Share, every Like is a signal.
-It tells the media: *"The wind has changed."*
+When you Retweet, Share, or send this to an influencer, you are not just "clicking a button."
+You are sending a signal of the change.
+You are telling the media: *"It is safe to talk about this.
+The audience is ready."*
-It tells the politicians: *"If you don't change the policy, you will lose votes."*
+You are telling the politicians: *"The wind has changed.
+If you don't fix the structure, you will lose your seat."*

-"Influential figures support" is the same as "spread the idea", but with a large boost.
-Influential figures can spread the idea much faster and farther than an ordinary man.

-When mass media think, "Seems like most of the Japanese will like this idea", they will follow.
-When the government thinks, "Seems like we are going to lose the next election if we don't change the course", they will end the halmful aid.
-And to that, you should spread this idea as far as you can.
+This is the election.
+In the digital age, every day is Election Day.
+And your smartphone is the ballot box.
+Every Retweet is a vote cast in the open.
+When people see your retweet, they will gain the courage to raise their voice.

 **You are the one who pushes the First Domino.**

 ## My Final Request: Retweet this report now
 **Retweet this now.**
 If you know an influential figure—a YouTuber, a politician, a professor, a journalist, an author—send this to them.